 We just have not known how to love and teach them.

 Loving and Teaching Eliminates Fear and Feelings of Worthlessness in Children

 What we’re doing with our kids with their confidence IS NOT WORKING.

 Rarely is it too late to change whatever unproductive behaviors you’re dealing with, not if you’re really willing to learn and to apply these principles to the interactions with your child.
 I can promise you, learning how to be a parent is WORTH IT.

-We’re about to learn how to ELIMINATE the fearful behaviors in your children that are hurting them and making you crazy.
+You’re about to learn how to ELIMINATE the the fearful behaviors in your children that are hurting them and making you crazy.
 Really.

 I make you another promise: